 In the meantime a friend’s ex wife was cleaning out her attic where my buddy had an HO set up started.
 She said if you want it come get it.
 So I did.
 I didn’t really need all his stuff as I had mine, Light bulb went off!
 I’ll give it to Travis and his Dad.
 They were excited, but insisted I take their N scale stuff in trade.

 I really didn’t want or need the N scale, but you know – free trains.
 So I have kept them for about 33 years … and now have a whole set up waiting to be created.
 I am going to set them up with DCC.
 Your articles have been extremely helpful.

 I have also included a video (shot about 14 years ago – it’s a little rough)

 Thanks for having this venue for model trains.

-A big thanks to John – it’s nice to know the love of trains never really leaves, whatever your age and how big the gap.
+A big thanks to John for sharing his HO scale 12×16 – it’s nice to know the love of trains never really leaves, whatever your age and how big the gap.